IB ToK Exhibition - The Definitive Guide

-- TOK Exhibition replaces the previous presentation IA with a different task and a different moderation process.
+- TOK Exhibition replaces the previous presentation IA with a different task and moderation process.
 This new assessment instrument aims at showing how TOK manifests in the real world.

 You must know that the two Assessment tasks for TOK are